merginit/merginit.com/src/lib/blog/posts/13062025-free-db-hosting.md

 ## Conclusion

 This guide encompasses all major database categories, from relational systems to specialized solutions.
 For PostgreSQL, Neon and Supabase lead the pack, while Aiven shines for MySQL and MariaDB.
-Turso’s SQLite offering demands vigilance due to past issues, and Upstash proves versatile for Redis and vector databases.
+Turso's SQLite offering demands vigilance due to past issues, and Upstash proves versatile for Redis and vector databases.
 Emerging categories like document stores (MongoDB Atlas), column-family stores (DataStax Astra DB), graph databases (Neo4j AuraDB), and time-series databases (InfluxDB) provide diverse free options.
 VPS and cloud providers round out the landscape for self-hosted flexibility.
 Developers must weigh reliability, constraints, and project needs when selecting a solution.

 ## Sources